AdaCore/spark2014/docs/ug/gnattest.rst

             No_Finalization,
             No_Implicit_Aliasing);

-Additionally, the program should be compiled with special switches, which add run-time checks to verify dynamically the assumptions made during formal
+Additionally, special switches add run-time checks to verify dynamically the assumptions made during formal verification:
-verification:

  * ``-gnateA`` adds checks that parameters are not aliased
  * ``-gnateV`` adds checks that parameters are valid, including parameters of composite types (arrays, records)
+ * ``-gnatVa`` adds checks that objects are valid at more places than -gnateV, but only for scalar objects

 Test Cases
 ----------